KomodoPlatform/NotaryNodes/proposals/pirate/README.md

 #### We are running for election on behalf of the Piratechain Project ####

+#### Pirate Development funds may be redirected towards other ecosystem projects provided our projects share mutual technical goals ####

 #### Percentages may be adjusted based on market fluctuations as server costs are in FIAT ####
 i.e.:
 - if KMD price goes up Support & Node operations % goes down